patricksardinha/agentkit-cli/README.md

                                      └── agent-3-features/
 ```

 You open Claude Code, type one instruction, and it runs the entire workflow autonomously.
+You don't need an API key or incur additional costs; a simple subscription to an LLM provider or the use of local models may suffice.

 ---